Two regression based methods for interrupted time series

 Limitation

-The possion regression should be used in the model rather than count data.
-And I did not add offset and deseasonalized terms in the model.
+Poisson regression should be used for count data rather than linear regression.
+I have not added offset and deseasonalized terms in the model.

 ### 4.3 Model with additional term